luk036/ellipsoid-method/cutting_plane.md

 -   The ellipsoid method works very differently compared with the interior point method.

--   Only require a cutting-plane oracle.
+-   Only require a *separtion oracle*.
 Can play nicely with other techniques.

--   The oracle can exploit sparsity.
+-   The ellipsoid method itself cannot exploit sparsity, but the oracle can.

 ---